 Music (in no particular order): classical, opera, jazz, standards, oldies, soul, blues, folk, rock of various sub-genres, selected pop artists...this is not all-inclusive, and I am open-minded and enjoy having my knowledge and tastes broadened

-Food: Thai tops the list, along with Ethiopian, Indian, Sri Lankan, and Burmese, though I am an adventurous eater within the confines of vegetarianism.
+Food: Thai tops the list, along with Ethiopian, Indian, Sri Lankan, and Burmese.
+I am an adventurous eater within the confines of vegetarianism.
 I like cooking and baking for others, though I am seemingly incapable of following a recipe.
-I can't help coming up with some brilliant idea on a whim and following that instead of what's on paper (if there is anything on paper...sometimes I just create from scratch).
+I can't help coming up with some brilliant idea on a whim and following that instead of what's on paper (if there is anything on paper...often I just create from scratch).

 Laughter (most often born of facetiousness)

 I'm looking for a woman who inspires me with her warmth and kindness and generosity to others, a woman who inspires within me a deeper and richer love for life in all its beauty, who inspires me to think and laugh and feel and dream, who inspires me with her radiance (at least in my eyes), flooding my heart and soul with joy and light and love--a woman who inspires life within me, who inspires me to be a better me.